TULSA, Okla.–(BUSINESS WIRE)–Williams (NYSE: WMB) today announced its financial results for the three months ended March 31, 2018.

 - Our ability to successfully expand our facilities and operations;

-- Development of alternative energy sources;
+- Development and rate of adoption of alternative energy sources;

 - Our costs and funding obligations for defined benefit pension plans and other postretirement benefit plans;